bhisaac/5eFP/5eFP-SRD.md

 **_Downtime_.** Downtime consists of downtime actions measured in rounds, including rest and repairs, research, spending Coin on HQ upgrades, or taking other actions between game sessions.

 **_Encounter_.** An encounter is a significant event within the game where the outcome of events is uncertain and is measured in rounds.
 PCs are awarded ⛁ when an encounter ends.

+**_Encounter, Campfire_.** Campfire encounters are special encounters that may or may not include an actual campfire.
+When initiating a campfire encounter, choose one PC to lead.
+The lead PC describes the scene and starts a social interaction, like sharing a meal or storytelling.
+Others can contribute by following the lead PC's direction.
+The group has up to 10 minutes to explore the scene.
+Afterward, the party gains rest benefits without counting against their rest limit, reveals obscured map tiles up to 2 squares away, and the time marker does not advance.

 **_Encounter Map_.** You set up a 14-square by 14-square encounter map near the exploration map when an encounter is revealed.
 Each square within the map is measured 1 inch by 1 inch or about 2.5 centimeters by 2.5 centimeters.
 Unlike the exploration map, you do not cover this map with obscuring map tiles.